LucieShKim/BIS15W2022_shkim/midterm1/midterm_1.md

 #These days, as there is a concept called big data, the amount of data is huge.
 I think that programming like r is suitable to handle such a lot of data effectively and quickly, for example using data frame, I can quickly and easily organize a lot of data.

 2. (2 points) What is the most helpful or interesting thing you have learned so far in BIS 15L?
 What is something that you think needs more work or practice?
-#data frame/ It would be good to practice to handle the data frame more freely because majoring in bio informatics, I should be able to classify big data like about numerous dna or patients and extract and use only the necessary information for the purpose.
+#%>% & data frame/ %>% is very useful and interesting in that it helps to apply many functions in one code chunk. data frame would be good to practice to handle the data frame more freely, because majoring in bio informatics, I should be able to classify big data like about numerous dna or patients and extract and use only the necessary information for the purpose.
 In the midterm 1 folder there is a second folder called `data`.
 Inside the `data` folder, there is a .csv file called `ElephantsMF`.
 These data are from Phyllis Lee, Stirling University, and are related to Lee, P., et al. (2013), "Enduring consequences of early experiences: 40-year effects on survival and success among African elephants (Loxodonta africana)," Biology Letters, 9: 20130011. [kaggle](https://www.kaggle.com/mostafaelseidy/elephantsmf).

 3. (2 points) Please load these data as a new object called `elephants`.
 Use the function(s) of your choice to get an idea of the structure of the data.
 Be sure to show the class of each variable.